-Sender k-Anonymity and k-inside Policies We first check the privacy provided by some of the cloaking algorithms proposed in the literature [16], [23], [27] against the two classes of attackers introduced above.
+Sender k-Anonymity and k-inside Policies We first check the privacy provided by some of the cloaking algorithms proposed in the literature [15], [20], [24] against the two classes of attackers introduced above.
 As it turns out, they only defend against policy-unaware attackers.

 Recall that all of these algorithms implement a k-inside cloaking policy, which we use to obtain generic results that hold for all algorithms in this class.

-The following example shows a 2-inside policy that provides sender 2-anonymity against policy-unaware attackers.
+The Example 5 shows a 2-inside policy and Example 6 describes how it provides sender 2-anonymity against policy-unaware attackers.
+We can show that this finding is not accidental: